Peniston Lamb (1770–1805)

 The Honourable Peniston Lamb (3 May 1770 – 24 January 1805) was a British politician.

 Background

 Lamb was the eldest son of Peniston Lamb, 1st Viscount Melbourne, and Elizabeth, daughter of Sir Ralph Milbanke, 5th Baronet.
 Prime Minister William Lamb, 2nd Viscount Melbourne, Frederick Lamb, 3rd Viscount Melbourne and the Hon.
 George Lamb were his younger brothers.
-Due to their mother's numerous love affairs, only Peniston is likely to have been Lord Melbourne's son.

 Political career

 Lamb was elected Member of Parliament (MP) for Newport in 1793, and held the seat until 1796.
 He was elected as MP for Hertfordshire in 1802, a seat he held until his death three years later.

 Personal life

 Peniston Lamb had an affair with Mrs Sophia Musters née Heywood (1758–1819).

 Lamb died of tuberculosis in January 1805, aged 34, unmarried without children.
 He spent his last days at the Royal Pavilion in Brighton.